krivenko/ezARPACK/doc/guide/asymmetric.rst

        solver(op, Bop, solver_t::ShiftAndInvertImag, params);

-   Shift-and-Invert modes in real arithmetic (``ShiftAndInvertReal`` and ``ShiftAndInvertImag``) make extraction of eigenvalues more involved (see below) and should only be used when the amount of storage used by complex arithmetic is prohibitive.
-Otherwise, the ``ShiftAndInvert`` mode of :ref:`ezarpack::arpack_solver\<Complex, Backend\> <complex>` is preferable.
+   Shift-and-Invert modes in real arithmetic (:ref:`ShiftAndInvertReal <asym_ShiftAndInvertReal>` and :ref:`ShiftAndInvertImag <asym_ShiftAndInvertImag>`) make extraction of
+   eigenvalues more involved (see below) and should only be used when the amount of storage used by complex arithmetic is prohibitive.
+   Otherwise, the :ref:`ShiftAndInvert <complex_ShiftAndInvert>` mode of
+   :ref:`ezarpack::arpack_solver\<Complex, Backend\> <complex>` is preferable.
    Both Shift-and-Invert modes work well close to the complex shift :math:`\sigma`.
-However, for large :math:`\lambda` operator :math:`\hat O` in the mode II dampens the eigenvalues more strongly than that from the mode I. If :math:`\sigma` is purely real, :math:`\hat O = 0` in the mode II is ill-defined and ``ShiftAndInvertReal`` is the only choice.
+However, for large :math:`\lambda` operator :math:`\hat O` in the mode II dampens the eigenvalues more strongly than that from the mode I. If :math:`\sigma` is purely real, :math:`\hat O = 0` in the mode II is ill-defined and :ref:`ShiftAndInvertReal <asym_ShiftAndInvertReal>` is the only choice.

    .. note::